$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Method

 \section{Method}

-Given a set of multi-view posed RGB images, our goal is to recover an implicit surface of the scene objects, particularly in cases involving thin structures or semi-transparency.
-Towards this, we design \name{}, a grid-based representation where the grid contains values pertaining to the surface's geometry and material properties (Figure~\ref{fig:method}a).
+Given a set of multi-view posed RGB images, our goal is to recover an implicit surface of the scene objects, particularly in cases involving translucent or thin surfaces.
+Towards this, we propose \name{}, a grid-based representation where the grid contains values pertaining to the surface's geometry and material properties (Figure~\ref{fig:method}a).
 This enables a closed-form evaluation of all the ray-surface intersections (Figure~\ref{fig:method}b), and thus a fully differentiable alpha composition (Figure~\ref{fig:method}c) to render the intersection points.
-Our method utilizes Plenoxels~\cite{plenoxels} to efficiently initialize a coarse surface (Figure~\ref{fig:method}d), and through the optimization of a photometric loss and additional surface regularization, we are able to reconstruct clean and accurate surfaces.
+Our method pre-trains Plenoxels~\cite{plenoxels} to efficiently initialize a coarse surface (Figure~\ref{fig:method}d), and through the optimization of a photometric loss and additional regularizations, we are able to reconstruct clean and accurate surfaces (Figure~\ref{fig:method}e).